Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Model evaluation

 \subsection{Comparative evaluation of retrieval with \textsc{POSEIDON}}

 It is essential to evaluate whether the G-DAE provides a tangible contribution to atmospheric retrieval under conditions of stellar contamination.
-To this end, we designed a controlled experiment in which all pipelines faced the same synthetic observation, varying only the contamination level and the number of transits (size of the observational campaign or level of resulting instrumental noise).
-This setup allows for a direct comparison of accuracy and computational cost across three distinct strategies.
+To this end, we designed a controlled experiment in which both retrieval strategies were applied to five independent \textsc{PandExo} noise realizations of a fixed 10-transit observational campaign.
+The contamination level and the stellar grid used to generate the contamination were varied, while the atmospheric truth and instrumental setup were kept fixed.
+This setup allows for a direct comparison of accuracy and computational cost across two distinct strategies.

 As a test case, we employed a synthetic ``CO$_2$-only'' spectrum, with N$_2$ as the background gas and CO$_2$ as the sole active absorber.
 The spectrum was sampled at 385 wavelength channels spanning 0.69–5.3 $\mu$m, with uncertainties generated by \textsc{PandExo} configured for JWST/NIRSpec PRISM.
-Two different sizes of the observational campaign were considered, 10 and 100 transits, together with four stellar surface configurations: the uncontaminated case $(f_{\rm spot},f_{\rm fac})=(0.00,0.00)$ and three pairs representing low, moderate, and high contamination: $(0.01,0.08)$, $(0.08,0.54)$, and $(0.26,0.70)$.
-Thus, the retrieval experiments encompassed both the clean scenario and cases affected by stellar heterogeneity.
+The reference observational campaign considered here consists of 10 transits, repeated over five independent PandExo-noise realizations.
+We considered one uncontaminated reference case, $(f_{\rm spot},f_{\rm fac})=(0.00,0.00)$, and two contaminated branches generated with PHOENIX- and SPHINX-based stellar grids at three increasing contamination levels: $(0.01,0.08)$, $(0.08,0.54)$, and $(0.26,0.70)$.
+Thus, the retrieval experiments encompassed both the uncontaminated case and cases affected by stellar heterogeneity.

-The results of the experiments are shown in \autoref{fig:retrieval_comparison} (see below for interpretation).
-The three retrieval strategies compared were: (i) Chemistry-only ({\bf Chem.}), where the forward model ignores stellar contamination; (ii) Contamination plus Chemistry ({\bf Cont.+Chem.}), in which stellar spots and faculae are explicitly modelled and retrieved; and (iii) G-DAE and Chemistry-only retrieval ({\bf G-DAE+Chem.}), where the contaminated spectrum is first corrected with the autoencoder and then retrieved using a forward model that also ignores contamination, as in (i).
+The results of the experiments are shown in \autoref{fig:retrieval_comparison}.
+The two retrieval strategies compared were: (i) Contamination plus Chemistry ({\bf Cont.+Chem.}), in which stellar spots and faculae are explicitly modeled and retrieved; and (ii) G-DAE preprocessing plus atmospheric retrieval ({\bf G-DAE+Chem.}), where the contaminated spectrum is first corrected with the autoencoder and then retrieved with an atmospheric forward model without explicit stellar-contamination parameters.
+To test the robustness of these strategies against the adopted stellar model, we carried out the benchmark with synthetic observations contaminated using either PHOENIX- or SPHINX-based stellar grids.
+This test is motivated by recent discussions on robust stellar-contamination corrections, which emphasize that retrievals relying on explicit stellar models can become sensitive to imperfections in the adopted stellar grid, particularly for late-type M dwarfs (RW2024).